open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-configurations.md

 After filling out your configurations, remember to save a screenshot of the configuration page so that you can post it on the Gitter chat after submitting your registration request.

-**Note:** *To add images in the chat, just drag the image from your directory to the browser context and drop it in the messaging area or simply use Ctrl+C and Ctrl+V to paste your image.*
+**Note:** *To add images in the chat, just drag the image from your directory to the browser context and drop it in the messaging area or simply copy and paste the image.*

 Then, click on the **"Register"** button.
 Your registration request for your community will be automatically accepted from the nation side.
 You will see the following message.